 Subwatershed means an area comprised of the land drained by an individual tributary to the main watercourse; a component of the larger watershed.
-The terms subwatershed study and subwatershed plan refer to similar types of documents prepared to contribute to the management of ground and surface water systems through engineering and land use planning that is based on ecology and resource management.
+The terms subwatershed study and subwatershed plan refer to similar types of documents.

 Supportive housing means housing that provides affordable housing and accessible residential accommodation within an environment that provides individual based supports and services to persons who require them to live independently.
 Individual based supports and services can include on-site or partnership-based assistance with activities of daily living, assistance with medical care and other community supports.